aws-samples/lambda-refarch-fileprocessing/README.md

 ## Testing the Example

 After you have created the stack using the CloudFormation template, you can test the system by uploading a Markdown file to the InputBucket that was created in the stack.
-You can use the sample-1.md and sample-2.md files in the repository as example files.
-After the files have been uploaded, you can see the resulting HTML file in the output bucket of your stack.
-You can also view the CloudWatch logs for each of the functions in order to see the details of their execution.
+You can use the *sample-1.md* and *sample-2.md* files in the repository as example files.
+After the files have been uploaded, you can see the resulting HTML file in the output bucket of your stack and collect the sentiment of each document.
+The CloudWatch logs for each of the functions will contain details of their execution.

 You can use the following commands to copy a sample file from the provided S3 bucket into the input bucket of your stack.